-Although this examination may help understand the overall changes which have occurred in the capacity of LDCs to enter the EU market, it does not lead to any conclusion regarding the role of EBA.
-This is basically because changes in LDCs competitiveness in the EU market do not depend simply on trade preferences granted by EBA, but are also the consequence of other determinants, such as developments in other exporting countries.
-In addition, at this stage of the research, nothing may be said regarding EBA effectiveness because the HS2-digit level of data aggregation we consider in table 1 is still too high, in the sense that each group at HS2-digit level is composed of a large number of products, which are, in many ways, very different from each other.
-The main difference we are interested in regards the extent of trade barriers that LDCs face in exporting these commodities to the EU.
-Since tariffs are established at a very detailed level of data aggregation (trade restrictions are established by the EU at HS-10 digit level), the 2-digit trade statistics of table 1 may hide product-specific behaviours which we are interested in when evaluating the potential role of EBA.
-Again, we know that the EBA coverage in terms of preferential treatment is at the maximum level (all goods, except for arms and ammunitions, have unlimited free access to the EU), but there is a great difference within each 2-digit agricultural sector when comparing EBA with GSP and ACP tariffs.
-Indeed, as already mentioned, a tariff preference associated with EBA only exists if the preferential tariffs applied under other trade agreements are positive, and this can occur to a very different extent from one product to another, even within the HS2-digit groups.
+Although this examination may help understand the overall changes which have occurred in the relative capacity of EBAs to enter the EU market, it does not lead to any conclusion regarding the role of EBA.
+This is also because the HS2-digit level of data aggregation we consider in table 1 is still too wide, in the sense that each group is composed of a large number of products, which are, in many ways, very different from each other.
+The main difference we refer to regards the extent of trade barriers that EBA countries have enjoyed in exporting to the EU.
+Since tariffs are established at a very detailed level of data aggregation (trade restrictions are established by the EU at HS-10 digit level), the 2-digit trade statistics of table 1 may hide product-specific behaviour which we are interested in when evaluating the potential role of EBA.
+Again, we know that the EBA coverage in terms of preferential treatment is at the maximum level (all goods, except for arms and ammunitions, have unlimited access to the EU), but there is a great difference within each 2-digit agricultural sector when comparing EBA with GSP and ACP tariffs.
+Indeed, as already mentioned, the effective tariff gain associated with EBA only exists if the preferential tariffs applied under other trade agreements are positive, and this can occur to a very different extent from one product to another product even when they belong to the same sector.

-Based on these arguments, we identified five products at the HS-4 level of aggregation on which the following empirical analyses is based.
-The selection was made by imposing three conditions which refer to the export intensity of LDCs at the HS4-digit level, the "size" of the additional preferential treatment provided by EBA and the absence of intra-year variability of EU import tariffs.
+Based on these arguments, we identified a sample of products at the HS-8 level of aggregation as the group of commodities on which the following empirical analyses is based.
+The selection was made by imposing three conditions which refer to the export intensity of EBAs at HS4 digit level, the "size" of the preferential treatment given by EBA and the absence of intra-year variability of EU import tariffs.

-As for export intensity, we ordered the products at HS4-digit level in terms of LDCs' share of world exports in 2000.
-This ranking allows us to indentify a list of commodities, for which

-LDCs exhibited a certain degree of market competitiveness before EBA came into force in 2001.
-From this ranking we choose the products for which LDCs' market share was higher than 4%, and apply the second criterion of selection to this sub-sample of products.
-The second condition is meant to identify the products which received an effective tariff advantage from EBA with respect to the pre-existing trade arrangements.
-In this sense, we restrict the sample to goods with a positive preferential tariff under the ordinary GSP regime, the most general preferential scheme for DCs implemented by the EU.
-Finally, in order to avoid the empirical issues deriving from the use of monthly data - for instance those due to the (i) large amount of missing values, (ii) size of the dataset and (iii) seasonality - we ignored all the commodities with a tariff calendar.
+As for export intensity, we order the products at HS4 digit level in terms of EBA share of world exports in 2000.
+This ranking allows us to indentify a list of commodities, with respect to which LDCs exhibited a certain degree of market competitiveness before EBA came into force in 2001.
+After ordering the 4-digit products according to market share, the second criterion of selection is meant to identify the products which received a effective tariff advantage from EBA with respect to the pre-existing trade arrangements.
+In this sense, we restrict the sample to goods with a positive preferential tariff under the ordinary GSP regime, the most general, world-wide preferential scheme implemented by the EU.
+Finally, in order to avoid all the empirical issues relating to the use of monthly data (for instance those due to the large amount of missing values, the size of the dataset and seasonality), we remove all the commodities with a tariff calendar.

-These three criteria yield a sample composed of the following five HS4-digit products: cloves, vanilla beans, coffee, crustaceans and molluscs.
-Table 2 presents details regarding the application of the three criteria used for selecting the commodities to be analysed.
-The data displayed shows that the selected sample of products includes certain goods whose world market is largely dominated by exports from LDCs (the market share absorbed by these countries was 72% in the case of cloves and 65% for vanilla beans), while the other three products have a market share of 4-5% (coffee, molluscs and crustaceans) (table 2).
+Considering the 15 groups of products with a world market share above 3% in 2000, the selection yields, at HS4-digit level, a sample composed of the following five products: cloves, vanilla beans, coffee, crustaceans and molluscs.
+Table 2 presents the three kinds of information used for selecting the five commodities.
+The data displayed shows that the selected sample of products includes certain goods whose world market is largely dominated by exports from EBA countries (EBA market share is 72% in the case of cloves and 65% for vanilla beans), while the other three products have a market share of around 4% (coffee and molluscs) or 5% (crustaceans) (table 2).